Why You Need a Good Creative Workflow Process

 - Measure Productivity and Other Metrics: It can be useful to track various metrics on your creative projects, including the number of creative project requests received, versions per project, time to get approvals, and complete length of a project’s cycle.

 Your team should also keep in mind the following important points during various phases of the project.

-- At Project Outset: Use a formal project request process and make sure your internal team follows it.
+- Project Outset: Use a formal project request process and make sure your internal team follows it.